 Based on our research and development plans and our timing expectations related to the progress of our programs, we expect that the net proceeds from this offering, together with our existing cash and cash equivalents as of the date of this prospectus and research funding that we expect to receive under our existing collaborations, will enable us to fund our operating expenses and capital expenditure requirements for the next 12 to 24 months.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we expect.
 Additionally, the process of testing drug candidates in clinical trials is costly, and the timing of progress in these trials remains uncertain.

 Cash Flows

-The following table shows a summary of our cash flows for the years ended December 31, 2011 and 2012 and for the six months ended June 30, 2012 and 2013 (in thousands):
+The following table shows a summary of our cash flows for the years ended December 31, 2011, 2012 and 2013 (in thousands):